Skip to content

 Create SPA Public OAuth client

-To allow third-party domains to communicate with your tenant, you need to set up an SPA Public OAuthclient.
+To allow third-party domains to communicate with your tenant, you need to set up an SPA Public OAuth client.
 This process requires tenant administrator privileges.

-You will need to add the app URL in the allowed list of redirect urls and origins.
+You will need to add the app URL in the allowed list of redirect URLs and origins.
 For this tutorial, the URL http://localhost:8000 will be used for the SPA app.

 Once you’ve created the OAuth client, you should have everything you need to start communicating with your tenant in your SPA app.